ComedicChimera/chai/docs/tutorial/02_basics.md

     x, y **= 2, 3;  // square x, cube y

+Finally, Chai offers one more bit of short-hand for adding and subtracting one from a variable's value which happens quite often.
+This short-hand comes in the form of the **increment** and **decrement** statements.

+They are written by placing either `++` for increment or `--` for decrement after the variable we want to mutate.
+That is:

+    // Increment x by 1: equivalent to x += 1
+    x++;

+    // Decrement y by 1: equivalent to y -= 1
+    y--;

+> Unlike in programming languages like C, increment and decrement are statements
+> in Chai: they cannot be used as expressions.
+Furthermore, there is no notion
+> of "postfix" vs. "prefix" incrementing and decrementing: the operator is
+> always placed after the the value being mutated.

 ### Constants

 Sometimes, we don't want to allow our variables to mutable.
 Thus, Chai provides